paylike/sdk/README.md

 }
 ```

-Both methods take a `config` like the following:
+All methods accept a `config` like the following:

 ```js
 {